pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-zonic.md

 ## Transferring an NFT

-1. Go to [My NFTs](https://testnet.zonic.app/profile) and view any NFT you want to transfer on Linea Goerli.
+1. Go to [My NFTs](https://testnet.zonic.app/profile) and view any NFT you want to transfer on PepeSync Goerli.

 ![NFT](/img/quests/zonic/viewlineaape.jpg)